yelon-L/chrome-ext-devtools-mcp/docs/tool-reference.md

 ### `list_console_messages`

-**Description:** List all console messages for the currently selected page
+**Description:** List all console messages for the currently selected page since the last navigation.

 **Parameters:** None